XulbuX/PythonLibraryXulbuX/documentation.md

 - what text characters the user is allowed to type and
 - the minimum and/or maximum length of the users input
 - optional mask character (hide user input, e.g. for passwords)
+- reset the ANSI formatting codes after the user continues

 Like in the [`Cmd.log()`](#cmd-log) function it is possible to use special formatting codes inside the `prompt`.<br>
 **Params:**